diegomoise1/janitorr/README.md

 ## Setup

-Currently, the code is only published as a docker image to [GitHub](https://github.com/Schaka/janitorr/pkgs/container/janitorr).
+Currently, the code is published as a docker image to [GitHub](https://github.com/Schaka/janitorr/pkgs/container/janitorr).
-If you cannot use Docker, you'll have to compile it yourself from source.
+You can also build the image yourself from source using the provided Dockerfile.

 Depending on the configuration, files will be deleted if they are older than x days.
 Age is determined by your grab history in the *arr apps.
 By default, it will choose the oldest file in the history.